 Professor Dr. Georg Krausch

 The President heads and represents the university.
 He is accountable to the Senate and responsible for preparing and executing its decisions.
 He is elected by the Senate on the recommendation of the University Council.
 His period of office is six years and re-election or dismissal is possible.
 Since 2007, Professor Georg Krausch has been President of Johannes Gutenberg University Mainz (JGU).
-In February 2012, he was re-elected by the Senate for a second term in Office
+In December 2017, he was re-elected by the Senate for a third term in office.

 Since his election in 2007, Krausch has placed his main emphasis on the continuing development of the university’s profile in research, teaching, and the advancement of young researchers.
 For this purpose, he is employing of an innovative strategic approach to university governance involving the wide-ranging skills and expertise of all members of the university, i.e., its students, teaching staff, researchers, and the many administrative and technical staff members.
 He considers JGU to be an 'open university,' an integral part of society, with which it closely and trustingly interacts.